-- If it can be documented, per the requirements outlined in the table below, that the rental property was not in service the previous tax year, or was in service only a portion of the previous tax year, the qualifying rental income may be determined by: - Using Schedule E income and expenses, and annualizing the income (or loss) calculation, or - Using the fully executed lease agreement(s) to determine the gross rental income to be used in the net rental income (or loss) calculation.
+- Borrowers with partial rental history or no rental history (e.g. purchase transaction, refinance when property acquired subsequent to filing the most recent tax return, major renovation to the property so rental income was interrupted, previous primary residence converted into investment property) including the subject and other rental property are subject to the following. - If it can be documented, per the requirements outlined in the table below, that the rental property was not in service the previous tax year, or was in service only a portion of the previous tax year, the qualifying rental income may be determined by: - Using Schedule E income and expenses, and annualizing the income (or loss) calculation, or - Using the fully executed lease agreement(s) to determine the gross rental income to be used in the net rental income (or loss) calculation.

-If: Then: The property was acquired during or subsequent to the most recent tax filing The underwriter must confirm the purchase date using the CD and: year If acquired during the year, the Fair Rental Days fields on the Schedule E must confirm a partial year rental income and expenses (as applicable).
+1, - 1 If: Then: The property was acquired during or subsequent to the most recent tax filing year The underwriter must confirm the purchase date using the CD and: If acquired during the year, the Fair Rental Days fields on the Schedule E must confirm a partial year rental income and expenses (as applicable).
 NOTE: If acquired after the last tax filing year, Schedule E will not reflect rental income/expenses for the property.
 The rental property was out of service for an extended period Schedule E will reflect the costs for renovation/ rehab expenses.
 Additional documentation may be required to support the reno expenses and support the amount of time the property was out of service.
 The Fair Rental Days fields on Schedule E will confirm the number of days that the rental unit was in service, which must support the unit being out of service for all or a portion of the year.
 The property is the borrower's current residence being converted to an investment property A fully executed lease agreement must be provided along with a copy of the security deposit from the tenant and borrower's bank statement showing deposited security funds.